 Slide 19

-<CLICK> SmoothingS which is also referred to as accommodating or obliging.
+<CLICK> Next we have Smoothing which is also referred to as accommodating or obliging.
 In this approach, the <CLICK> areas of agreement are emphasized and the <CLICK> areas of disagreement are downplayed.
 The approach emphasizes cooperation instead of assertiveness.
 A person places his interest last and allows the other party to further their interests.
 The accommodating approach often occurs when a party is not significantly invested in securing a victory, because they do not perceive the alternative option as a significant threat.

 Simply put, smoothing is accommodating the concerns of other people first of all, rather than one’s own concerns.
 This technique emphasizes agreement rather than differences of opinion.